-A recent report states that a group of hackers are claiming responsibility for breaking into servers owned by Domino’s Pizza in France and Belgium, according to an article published on the eSecurity Planet web site.
-The article indicates that the hacker group Rex Mundi claims to have “stolen more than half a million customers’ names, addresses, phone numbers, email addresses and passwords” from the pizza making giant.
+A recent report states that a group of hackers is claiming responsibility for breaking into servers owned by Domino's Pizza in France and Belgium, according to an article published on the eSecurity Planet website.
+The report indicates that the hacker group Rex Mundi claims to have "_stolen more than half a million customers' names, addresses, phone numbers, email addresses and passwords_" from the pizza-making giant.

-According to this report, the group then “threatened to published the data if a ransom wasn’t paid.”
-The group published an announcement about the breach which was quoted in the article to have said, “Earlier this week, we hacked our way into the servers of Domino’s Pizza France and Belgium, who happen to share the same vulnerable database.
-And boy, did we find some juicy stuff in there!”
-The French branch of the corporation confirmed the attack on Twitter, according to the article, and responded by instructing “all users to change their passwords.”
-Rex Mundi reported that they have stolen over “592,000 French customer records and more than 58,000 Belgian records” from Domino’s servers, according to the article.
+According to this report, the group then "threatened to published the data if a ransom wasn't paid."
+Finally, the group published an announcement about the breach, which was quoted in the article to have said, "Earlier this week, we hacked our way into the servers of Domino's Pizza France and Belgium, who happen to share the same vulnerable database.
+And boy, did we find some juicy stuff in there!"
+The French branch of the corporation confirmed the attack on Twitter, according to the article, and responded by instructing "all users to change their passwords."
+According to the article, Rex Mundi reported that they have stolen over "_592,000 French customer records and more than 58,000 Belgian records_" from Domino's servers.

-Read more about this breach and extortion attempt in the full article and learn what security researchers feel about this attack.
+Read more about this breach and extortion attempt in the complete article and learn what security researchers feel about this attack.

 Written by Bryon Turcotte / June 20, 2014